CAWI - Surveys on the Web

-Demetra Opinioni.net has been carrying out CAWI surveys for study centers and universities for more than 15 years.
-In recent years we have developed specific methodologies and techniques dedicated and optimized for data collection.
-We have been involved in online CAWI surveys since 2003, when internet penetration in Italy was around 30%.
+Demetra Opinioni.nethas been carrying out CAWI surveys for study centers and universities for more than XNUMX years.
+In recent years we have developed specific dedicated and optimized methodologies and techniques for data collection.
+We have been carrying out online CAWI surveys since XNUMX, when internet penetration in Italy was around XNUMX%.

-Over time we have accumulated experience in data collection.
-First of all, we have developed techniques for the scheduling of the questionnaires specifically with a view to reducing distortions (Total error) related to data collection.
-Furthermore, we have collected an online panel well distributed throughout Italy, with more than 22.000 profiled consumers that we involve in CAWI surveys for our customers.
+Over the time we have accumulated experience in data collection.
+First of all, we have developed techniques for the programming of the questionnaires specifically with a view to reducing distortions (Total error) related to data collection.
+Furthermore, we have gathered an online panel mainly invited offline (after CATI interview), well distributed throughout Italy, with more than 22.000 profiled consumers that we use in CAWI surveys for our customers.

 What is a CAWI survey or research?